 We made the short drive from our vacation rental in Piran and parked on the outskirts of Izola.
 Walking through the marina, we reached the old town.
 It has the feel of an island, with waterside cafes, parks and swimming areas.
 There’s lots of Venetian flavor in the churches and small palaces, but even a nod to the more recent Yugoslav times.

 This area was part of a free territory that was divided after World War II, with Trieste going to Italy, and the smaller port city of Koper and town of Izola belonging to the former Yugoslavia.
 Most of the 15,000 residents today are Slovenians, but Italian is also an official language.
 There used to be a small coastal railroad, so if trains are your thing you’ll want to visit the museum devoted to it.
 The winding lanes contain a number of local artisan studios and shops.

-Izola is often overlooked by tourists, but if Piran and Potoroz are booked, you might find a nice (and slightly cheaper) rental here.
+Izola is often overlooked by tourists, but if Piran and Potoroz are booked, you might find a nice (and slightly cheaper) hotel or rental here.
 The town’s coat of arms has a white dove, symbolizing the bird that saved the town from Genovese invaders in the 1300s.
 The townspeople gathered to pray, and the town was covered with a miraculous white cloud while a dove led the invaders back out into the open sea.